top of page

 Review Installed Applications

-Go through the apps on your device.
-If you find unfamiliar or suspicious applications, uninstall them immediately.
+Look through the apps on your device.
+If you see any you don’t recognize or that seem suspicious, remove them right away.

 Monitor Active Processes

-On a computer, open Task Manager (Windows) or Activity Monitor (Mac) to check for unusual processes consuming a lot of resources.
+If you’re on a computer, open Task Manager (Windows) or Activity Monitor (Mac) to look for any strange processes using a lot of resources.

 Inspect Your Browser